Hungary gags EU on Gaza war in latest veto

 "The European Union should have, right now, a leading role [in ending the crisis].
 It doesn't have that role, either because of differences in approach by member states or because there is no strategic approach from Brussels," Cypriot foreign minister Nikos Christodoulides said on Cypriot TV.

-Borrell also admitted Europe had done too little to address the root causes of the conflict.
+Borrell admitted Europe had done too little to stymie the root causes of the conflict.

 "The European Union ... [has] been looking the other way, hoping that the problem will be solved by itself.
 Well, this is not the case," he said.